classdojo/httpsify.js/README.md

 Checks a given API endpoint to make sure it's not blocked by a network, and returns either a secure, or unsecure API url.
+It works by pinging the `okEndpoint` a GET, and waiting for a 20x level response.

 ### Example